 And three with a new song’s measure

-Can trample an empire down.
+Can trample a kingdom down.

-Thus the poem celebrates something that is innate to creation: fantasy, and the wielding of stories to push society forward.
+Thus the poem celebrates something innate to creation: fantasy and the wielding of stories to push society forward.
 Above all, this poem wants to make it very clear that artists have been the cause of society moving forward.
-It almost seems to imply that the myth-makers of modern world are to be considered as the leaders of that world, for it is myth and story and fantasy and legend that survives after all civilization has been eaten up by tragedy.
-The lasting effect of poetry outlives most societies, and it is this, therefore, that must be celebrated and enjoyed, this that is the true wonder of poetry: the fact that art is man’s greatest achievement yet.
+It almost seems to imply that the myth-makers of the modern world are to be considered as the leaders of that world, for it is myth, story, fantasy, and legend that survives after all civilization has been eaten up by tragedy.
+The lasting effect of poetry outlives most societies, and it is this; therefore, that must be celebrated and enjoyed; this is the true wonder of poetry: the fact that art is man’s greatest achievement yet.

-We, in the ages lying
+We, in the ages lying,

 In the buried past of the earth,